MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-tdnf.md

 ms.custom: devx-track-azurecli
 ---

-## Important install information

-- RPMs are released for [Azure Linux](https://github.com/microsoft/CBL-Mariner).
-- The `azure-cli` package supports ARM64 architecture from `2.46.0`.

 ## Install Azure CLI

+RPMs are released for Azure Linux through [CBL-Mariner](https://github.com/microsoft/CBL-Mariner).
+The `azure-cli` package supports ARM64 architecture from `2.46.0`.

+To install the Azure CLI, follow these steps:

 1. Install the official Microsoft curated set of trusted root certificates: